Sponsors for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest

 Melissa’s role includes integration of the arts in to clinical education and training for staff and students within the CLRI.
 She has worked with professional artists from a variety of different mediums to develop curriculum that uses the arts to teach clinical and reflective skills.
 She is a strong proponent for the importance of embedding creativity into education and health care, and finding the artist in each of us!
 She also recently completed a three-year mixed method study in collaboration with Royal Conservatory on examining the impact of engaging in the arts on the cognitive and psychosocial health of older adults.
 Melissa is currently spearheading workshops on using applied social theatre to develop interprofessional competencies in health care teams, and visual thinking strategies to enhance observational skills in long-term care staff.

 Melissa received her Master of Social Work degree from the University of Toronto in 1998.

 Daniel Galessiere, MScPT, BScKin

-Daniel is an interprofessional educator for the Baycrest Centre for Learning, Research and Innovation in Long Term Care.
+Daniel is an interprofessional educator for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest.
 As a practicing physiotherapist, Daniel has 12 years of experience as a clinician in both the private clinic and geriatric hospital settings, with a focus in complex continuing care.
 Additionally, Daniel has served as preceptor to physiotherapy students from McMaster University and the University of Toronto and has presented at the Canadian Physiotherapy Association National Conference on the topic of the impact of ongoing physiotherapy on clients in complex continuing care.

 Daniel received his Master of Physiotherapy degree (2005) from McMaster University and his Honours Bachelor of Science Degree in Kinesiology from York University (1999).
 He also has a background in theatre and many years of experience teaching and performing in the vocal arts.